Cookies on this website

 BA, LLM, DPhil

-Catherine holds an LLM from the LSE and a doctorate from the University of Oxford.
-She is a barrister (currently non-practicing) with extensive experience in the legal not-for-profit sector.
+Catherine holds an LLM from the LSE and a DPhil from the University of Oxford.
+Catherine is also a barrister (currently non-practicing).
+Before coming to academia, she represented individuals before courts and tribunals and then delivered and managed legal advice services in the not-for-profit sector.